-Description about Iran Map :- Iran, once known as Persia, a country in Western Asia, is bordered by Armenia, Azerbaijan, Turkmenistan, Kazakhstan, Russia, Afghanistan, and Pakistan, Iraq and Turkey, and touches the Caspian Sea, Persian Gulf, the Gulf of Oman.
+Description about Iran Map :- Iran, officially the Islamic Republic of Iran, a country in Western Asia.
+It is the 18th-largest nation in the World and second-largest in the Middle East.
+Iran is bordered by Armenia, Azerbaijan, Turkmenistan, Kazakhstan, Russia, Afghanistan, Pakistan, Iraq and Turkey, it touches the Caspian Sea, Persian Gulf and the Gulf of Oman.

 Buy Iran Maps